alisaqi/BackPainDataset/README.md

 This data set is about identifying a person is abnormal or normal using collected physical spine details/data.

+By the SVC model, we finally reached 87.1% accuracy.

 Also, in this dataset, we tried some clustering methods as well.